FuzzyStatic/blizzard/README.md

 ## Documentation

-See the [Blizzard API reference](https://develop.battle.net/documentation/guides) and the [godoc](http://godoc.org/github.com/FuzzyStatic/blizzard) for all the different datasets that can be acquired.
+See the [Blizzard API reference](https://develop.battle.net/documentation/guides) and the [Go reference](https://pkg.go.dev/github.com/FuzzyStatic/blizzard/v2) for all the different datasets that can be acquired.

 ## Special Thanks